DickinsonCollege/FarmData2/INSTALL.md

        * Username: `guest`
        * Password: `farmdata2`

-Note: You may also connect to the running FarmData2 instance from a browser in your host OS (e.g. MacOS, Windows, Linux) using the URL:
+Note: You can also connect to the running FarmData2 instance from a browser in your host OS (e.g. MacOS, Windows, Linux) using the URL:
 ```
 http://localhost
 ```